 Since the 1990s, we’ve seen a new kind of gun advertising in which self-defense is the selling point.
 Interestingly, this new marketing strategy is designed to bring in women, gays and lesbians, people of color, and kids.

-Notably, if you are unfortunate enough to be assaulted, carrying a gun makes it more likely that you’ll be shot in the encounter.Lisa Wade is a professor at Occidental College.
+Notably, if you are unfortunate enough to be assaulted, carrying a gun makes it more likely that you’ll be shot in the encounter.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.